-- .1 The Contractor must ensure as far as is reasonably practical, the safety of the Contractor's Personnel, visitors, DPTI employees and members of the public, in relation to the work under the Contract. - Operator) for the work under the Contract.
+- .1 The Contractor shall ensure as far as is reasonably practical, the safety of the Contractor's Personnel, visitors, DPTI employees and members of the public, in relation to the work under the Contract. - .2 Pursuant the Act, the Rail Commissioner is the Rail Infrastructure Manager (and hence Rail Transport Operator) for the work under the Contract.
 To enable the Rail Commissioner to fulfil its obligations under the Act, the Contractor warrants to the Principal that it will implement all necessary systems, comply with such systems and will take all necessary actions in relation to its safety obligations under the Contract.
 The Principal will be relying upon the professed expertise of the Contractor in rail safety to fulfil the Rail Commissioner's obligations pursuant to the Act.
 The Contractor acknowledges that it is aware that the Principal entered this Contract in reliance upon the warranties in this Clause. - .3 Pursuant to the Work Health and Safety Regulations, the Contractor is the principal contractor for the work under the Contract and is authorised to have management or control of the workplace and to discharge the duties of a principal contractor under the Work Health and Safety Regulations.